mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Anthony is 62.
 His wife, Marie, died on January 3.
 Anthony meets someone new and remarries on December 31, to Donatella, age 61.
 Anthony plans to file a joint return with his new wife, Donatella.
 What is the filing status for Marie (the deceased spouse)?

 A. Single
-B. Married filing separatelycorrect
+B. **Married filing separately correct**
 C. Married filing jointly
 D. Qualifying Surviving Spouse (QSS)

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.